 This beautiful new collection would begin a new brand of premium hardwood that perfectly captures the look and feel of heirloom floors, while also being thoroughly modern.
 These floors would be found in a home enjoyed by generations.

 An Ode to Charleston

 It seemed fitting if Veranda by Palmetto Road was named after a place of gathering for many Charlestonian families (front porch, back porch, piazza, veranda), that the first collection should be named Charleston.
 Inspired by the love of their hometown, the stylists at Palmetto Road considered the gorgeous colors in the new collection and saw their favorite things about the Lowcountry.
-It was not long before the beautiful floors before them were named Oyster Shell, Sweetgrass, Cottonfield, Sweet Tea, Carriage House, Boykin, Driftwood, Pluff Mud, Sand Dune, and Cobblestone (featured below).
+It was not long before the beautiful floors before them were named Oyster Shell, Sweetgrass, Cottonfield, Sweet Tea, Carriage House, and Sand Dune.

 Floors for the Southern Home

 The Charleston Collection features 8" wide planks that are handcarved from fine French Oak hardwood and finished with a low gloss stain for a matte look.
 An unprecedented fuming technique is used to age the natural grain and lock in the signature colors that perfectly capture the beauty of the Lowcountry.

 Although an engineered floor, the Charleston Collection has a 4mm face which means it is thick enough to be refinished if needed.
 Typically, only solid hardwood can be refinished so, this is a valuable feature in the Charleston Collection and one that sets it apart.
 Over the course of time, hardwood can become worn or scratched, but refinishing it will bring back its original beauty.